 In the process of living in my current apartment for the past two years, I’ve accumulated a lot of stuff.
 But, now that I’m moving out, I need to find a way to get rid of said stuff—and it’s stressing me out.
 After hours of sifting through my hoarding items, I can up with the classic piles: keep, sell, donate, or throw away.

 I also came across an additional pile: knick-knacks I no longer wanted, but couldn’t necessarily sell or donate.
 This included small inspirational signs, random artwork, and so many mugs.
 While I could attempt to sell the stuff on Facebook Marketplace, it feels like a lot of effort for something I would only make $5, and I don’t really need the money.
-I could also donate these items to Goodwill, but I’m well aware that these items sit on the shelves for some time, and many donation centers are overwhelmed because of the pandemic.
+I could also donate these items to Goodwill, but I’m well aware that these items sit on the shelves for some time, and many donation centers are overwhelmed.

 I was contemplating what to do when my friend told me about Facebook’s best-kept secret: Buy Nothing groups, a network of digital neighborhood groups where you can post and give away items for free to those in your area.
 It was started as part of the Buy Nothing Project, and it cuts down on the carbon footprint compared to people traveling towns over on Facebook Marketplace and ensures your item is being upcycled into the community.

 I looked up my neighborhood group, and after answering a few questions, I was in.
 A quick scroll through the group, and I saw people posting all sorts of things from unwanted snacks to full-sized dressers.
 I started with posting a hat lamp that was lying around for months after replacing it.
 Within a few minutes someone responded “Interested!” and we set up a time for pickup that afternoon.
 When the woman grabbed it, she said that her daughter was going to love it, which gave me all the feels knowing it was going to a good home.